LCD screens and displays

 all.
 The first pair of sunglasses blocks off all the light waves except

 ones vibrating vertically.
-The second pair of sunglasses does exactly
+The second pair of sunglasses works in exactly

-the same.
+the same way as the first pair.
 If both pairs of glasses are pointing in the same direction,

 that's fine—light waves vibrating vertically can still get through